 Why Don’t We Test All Cattle for BSE?

-OIE guidelines are based on science and recommend BSE surveillance be targeted to those groups of cattle most likely to test positive, or, in other words, the animals in the age frame that is more likely to develop BSE.
+OIE guidelines are based on science and recommend BSE surveillance be targeted to those groups of cattle most likely to test positive, or, in other words, the animals in the age frame and clinical category that is most likely to develop BSE.
 It takes between two and eight years following exposure to BSE before cattle develop clinical disease.
 In the United Kingdom, of 180,000 cattle found to be positive for BSE, only 0.05% were 30 months of age or less and 0.006% were 24 months of age or less.
 Over 80% of cattle slaughtered in Alberta are less than 18 to 22 months of age and are, therefore, extremely unlikely to test positive.
 Public health is not protected by BSE surveillance; rather it is protected by the removal of SRMs from the human food chain.

 Is Alberta’s Beef Safe?